autokitteh/kittehub/google_forms_to_jira/README.md

 6. Initialize this project's connections:

-   - Atlassian Jira: with an OAuth 2.0 (3LO) app (based on step 2), or with user impersonation using an API token or a Personal Access Token (PAT)
+   - Atlassian Jira: with an OAuth 2.0 (3LO) app (based on step 2), or with user impersonation using a token
    - Google Forms: with user impersonation using OAuth 2.0 (based on step 2), or a GCP service account's JSON key